Report on the Programme 2021 – 2022

 Raymond Vincent-Barker talked about three well-known French women, “Trois Francaises, Juliette Greco, Odile Lewis et Annie Ernaux”.
 Raymond chose to talk about Juliette Greco, the well-known actress and singer, Odile Lewis, a personal acquaintance who has vivid memories of living under the occupation and the author, Annie Ernaux.

-Christine Nivet lived for many years in Chicago and gave a talk on “L’impressionnisme français à l’Art Institute de Chicago”.
-Christine is extremely knowledgeable on this topic and we were amazed at the wealth of paintings in this museum.
-Part II of this talk is included in our new programme.
+Christine Nivet lived for many years in Chicago and presented the second part of her talk on “L’impressionnisme français à l’Art Institute de Chicago”.
+Christine is extremely knowledgeable on this topic and, once again, we were dazzled by the wealth of French paintings in this museum.
+Part III of this talk is included in our new programme.

 Brigitte Thibaut gave a talk on “L’histoire du textile dans la region du nord”.
 Brigitte introduced us to the towns and families that were instrumental in the development and success of the textile industry in the 20th century.

 Germaine Jones gave a talk on “Saint Exupery: Mysteres et revelations”.
 Germaine introduced us to the author of the popular children’s book, “Le petit prince”, who was also a pioneer in aviation and philosopher.